chris9740/swiftdns/.github/CONTRIBUTING.md

 ### Commit messages

-Commit messages should follow the [Semantic Commit Messages](https://gist.github.com/joshbuchea/6f47e86d2510bce28f8e7f42ae84c716) convention.
-Make sure they never exceed 72 in length.
+Commit messages should adhere to the [Semantic Commit Messages](https://gist.github.com/joshbuchea/6f47e86d2510bce28f8e7f42ae84c716) convention.
+Ensure each line of the commit message does not exceed 72 characters.

-### Verify conformity before commit
+### Installing hooks

-This repository has a `prepare-commit-msg` hook that ensures the code is formatted by clippy, passes the tests, as well as making sure the commit message follows the conventions above.
+This repository uses a `prepare-commit-msg` hook to format code with Clippy, run tests, and verify that the commit message follows our conventions.
+This helps maintain code quality and consistency.

 Using this hook is recommended in order to make your developing experience as frictionless as possible, but it is not required.